David Essex: Recent years

 Essex used to record and release records on his own record label, Lamplight.
 He has since changed the name of his company to Joseph Webster Ltd, named after his first grandchild.
 He tours regularly and continues to act, appearing in Boogie Nights 2, Footloose and Andrew Lloyd Webber's musical Aspects of Love.
 From September 2008 to the summer of 2009 he took his own musical, All the Fun of the Fair, on a tour of the United Kingdom.
 He followed this in the autumn with a sell-out solo tour of the UK, named the Secret Tour.
 Essex has released a DVD on his website of the last night of the tour, filmed in Bournemouth.
 He returned to London's West End with All the Fun of the Fair but with a different ending from that performed in the provinces.

 In January 2011, it was announced that Essex had finally joined the cast of EastEnders as Eddie Moon, five years after he was initially supposed to appear in the show.
 His first on-screen appearance was on 3 June 2011.
 Eddie left the square on 6 October 2011.
-He then wrote the music score for the film Traveller (2013), in which he co-starred with his son Billy Cook who played the main role as a half-gypsy trying to find his identity.
+He then wrote the music score for the film Traveller (2013), in which he co-starred with his son who played the main role as a half-gypsy trying to find his identity.

 Personal life

 On 20 September 2010, Essex married Welsh actress Susan Hallam-Wright (born 1973) his third wife, at St Cross Church, Talybont, near Bangor, North Wales.
 He first met her at the end of 2008 when she was auditioning for a role in All the Fun of the Fair.
-She got the part of Sally, then got promoted to the role of Mary, Jack's girlfriend, for the West End version at the Garrick Theatre in London in April 2010.
 Essex had previously been married to Maureen Neal (in 1971) and Carlotta Christy (in 1997).

-Essex has five children: two with his first wife, Maureen Neal; twins with his second wife, Carlotta Christy; and a fourth son with his third wife, Susan Hallam-Wright.
+Essex has five children: two with his first wife, twins with his second wife and a fourth son with his third wife.